-NATCHITOCHES – The 87th Annual Natchitoches Christmas Festival will take place Saturday, December 7 in downtown Natchitoches.
-The Natchitoches Historic District Business Association and the City of Natchitoches will usher in the holiday season with children’s activities, entertainment, parades, food vendors, and fireworks.
+NATCHITOCHES – The 87th Annual Natchitoches Christmas Festival will take place Saturday, advice December 7 in downtown Natchitoches.
+The Natchitoches Historic District Business Association and the City of Natchitoches will usher in the holiday season with children’s activities, treatment entertainment, drugs parades, food vendors, and fireworks.
 North Louisiana’s own Frank Foster will serve as the Grand Marshal and will headline the day’s entertainment.

 This year’s Christmas Festival will feature both a Mrs. Claus parade and a Santa Claus Parade.
 There will be no motorcycle or barge parade at this year’s Christmas Festival.